kaed1046/SmashTourney/README.md

 # Katariya Edfors, Athena Parker

 Special Instructions:

-Formatting of Input CSV File:
+Input a CSV File:

-Start on 3rd line
-Separate by commas
-Three commas after each line
+* First Column: Player Numbers (1-32)
+* Second Column: Names
+* Third Column: Phone Numbers
+* Row 1 & 2 are headers, do not contain player info
+* Then need to export the excel file as csv
-Example Input File: CompetitivePlayer.csv
+* Example Input File: CompetitivePlayer.csv

+Output Matchups File:

+* View the round robin matchups in robin.csv

-Formatting of Entering Winners:
+Formatting of Entering Round Robin Winners:

+* Verbatim: "ID,Name,Winner(1 or 2),"
+* Then afterwards in csv format: 1, player1Name, winnerId(1 or 2), 2, Player2Name
+* (Formatted for convenience in Excel)
-Enter the name of the winner in the correct column Example Winners File: robinResult.csv
+* Example Winners File: robinResult.csv

+Bracket:

+* Each matchup will be displayed in terminal, enter 1 or 2 as winner